AbePlays/Komento/README.md

 - Replying to a comment adds the new reply to the bottom of the nested replies within that comment.
 - A confirmation modal should pop up before a comment or reply is deleted.
-- Adding a new comment or reply uses the `currentUser` object from within the `data.json` file.
+- Adding a new comment or reply uses the `currentUser` returned from the server on initial page load.
 - You can only edit or delete your own comments and replies.

 <p align="right">(<a href="#top">back to top</a>)</p>